Abdelazim-Abdelgawwad/easyQMMM/README.md

 conda create -n qmmm python=3.10 -y conda activate qmmm

-# 2. OpenMM + NumPy
+# 2. Install OpenMM and NumPy
 conda install -c conda-forge openmm numpy -y

-# (equivalently: pip install openmm numpy)
+# 3. Psi4 backend (optional)

-# 3a.
-Psi4 (only if you plan to use QM_BACKEND = "psi4")
+# Install only if QM_BACKEND = "psi4"
-conda install -c psi4/label/dev -c conda-forge psi4 -y
+conda install -c conda-forge psi4 -y

 # 3b.
 ORCA (only if you plan to use QM_BACKEND = "orca")
 #   ORCA is not distributed via pip/conda.
 Download it from the official